apioo/fusio/README.md

 * `/export`
   Endpoints to export the documentation into other formats i.e. swagger

+There is also a complete [documentation](http://demo.fusio-project.org/internal/#!/page/about) about all internal API endpoints.

 # Apps

 The following apps are working with the Fusio API.